lih627/autocrop/README.md

 python setup.py install
 ```

-**Note: ** If there is errors when compiling CPP and CUDA extensions, you can choose to compile CPP/CUDA api separately.
+**Note **  If there is errors when compiling CPP and CUDA extensions, you can choose to compile CPP/CUDA api separately.

 ```shell
 cd autocrop/model/rod_align